Last Update 07-04-07

 Third place in Super Pro with a Street car was pretty impressive.

-Lots of spectators came over to see the 350, and many asked if we were going to run the the Pontiac Enthusiast GeeTO Tiger replica.
 We said we'd love to, and sent the spectators over to ask them.
-Wouldn't you race our 350 with a big stroker (4.250) @ 467 cubic inches like theirs?
-We waited and waited for a reply.
+Wouldn't you race our 350 with a big JBP stroker (4.250) @ 467 JBP cubic inches like theirs?

-drawing.
-Can you guess what happened next?
-Brian uses Bruce's ported Edelbrocks and
+Brian uses Bruce's ported Edelbrocks and Bruces custom Comp roller cam.

-Bruces custom Comp roller cam.
-He had a bad torque converter, (broke completely on the next pass,)
+He had a bad torque converter, (seriously, it broke completely on the next pass,)

 These guys deserve a good jab as their sorry style of excuse making is laughable.

-Brian beat the neo-scienced GTO handily.
+Brian beat the anti-science GTO "Stee-roker" handily.

 We're just here to show off our engine products under the hood."